 Convert PNG to JPG (Compressed Format)

 Convert PNG images to JPG format for smaller file sizes.
-Understand transparency loss, quality tradeoffs, and when this conversion is appropriate.

 Converting your file…